Sethispr/blair-astro/src/content/docs/intro/section.md

 description: Blair's official beginner guide
 ---

 Welcome to the official **Blair guide**!
-Learn the basics from here, explore the bot’s commands, and more.
+Learn the basics from here, the bot’s commands, and more.
 You can search up a command/guide with the keyboard shortcut `ctrl k`.

 :::tip[Let's start!]